 Hosted by the Rotary Club of Santa Rosa, the net proceeds from this ride benefit local charitable projects focused on youth and fire victims.
-There are four levels of rides offered:
+There are three rides offered:

-- Century ride (100.9 miles; 5,168 feet of climbing).
+- Century ride (100.9 miles; 5,100 feet of climbing).
 Travel through the wine regions of the Alexander Valley, Dry Creek Valley, and the Russian River Valley, on a challenging ride designed for serious riders who are in great physical condition and experienced with significant elevation changes.
 (There is a bail-out point before the climbs.)

 - Metric Century (100km/66.8 miles; 2,406 feet of climbing).
-Great for a first long distance ride, this route also goes through the wine country of the Alexander and Dry Creek valleys.
-However, there is only one big climb, Chalk Hill.
+An intermediate ride offering a great workout, this route also goes through the wine country of the Alexander and Dry Creek valleys.
+There are three moderate climbs throughout the route.

 - Family Fun Route (27.6 miles; 896 feet of climbing).
 There are no major hills on this route, but the Vine Hill slope is fairly continuous; there is an alternate route for a more gradual climb.

 There's a lunch stop along the route for Century and Metric riders.
 Routes are marked with different colored arrows on the pavement, making it easier for new riders to stay on their route.
 The rides start and end at O'Reilly Media in Sebastopol, with a post-ride meal, music and bike expo.
 The 2020 race is set for Saturday, June 27.
 For more information, email [email protected]